 It runs entirely from the USB/CD media and do not require HDD install.
 The copy to RAM option is available on the boot menu, so after booting the bootable media could be removed safely.

 ClonZilla have a ncurses based interface not an impressive desktop but the interface is easy to use.
 Finally, If you have a little knowledge about linux command line, every functionality of CloneZilla is possible with any of the above live CD.

 Finnix is a little known yet quite useful linux live distro for sysadmins, based on Debian.

 You can mount and manipulate hard drives and partitions, monitor networks, rebuild boot records, install other operating systems, and much more with Finnix.

 Finnix runs on many hardware platform, on x86, on ARM or even on PowerPC architecture.
 The Finnix live ISO is quite small, the x86 ISO file around 135MB.

 Get Finnix from here.

-Almost every live CD can be used to do the required job by slightly tweaking it, but this article may help you to choose the right one for your purpose.
+Almost every Linux live CD can be used to do the required job by slightly tweaking it.
+But this article may help you to choose the right one for your purpose.

 If you have a good set of live CD, your computing life will be a lot easier in case of emergencies.
-Even if you are not over fond live CDs, I think it's good to have at-least one live USB always ready.
+I think it's good to have at-least one live USB always ready.

 Finally a bonus for live distro lovers,